Patchouli

 Patchouli (also spelled patchouly or pachouli; /pəˈtʃu:li/; Pogostemon cablin) is a species of flowering plant in the family Lamiaceae, commonly called the mint or deadnettle family.
 The plant grows as a bushy perennial herb, with erect stems reaching up to 75 cm in height and bearing small, pale, pink-white flowers.

 It is native to the island region of Southeast Asia, including Sri Lanka, Indonesia, the Malay Peninsula, New Guinea, and the Philippines.
 It is also found in many parts of Nepal and North East India.
-Noted for its fragrant essential oil, it has many commercial uses and is now extensively cultivated in tropical climates around the world, especially in Asia, Madagascar, South America, and the Caribbean.
+Noted for its fragrant essential oil, it has many commercial uses and is extensively cultivated in tropical climates around the world, especially in Asia, Madagascar, South America, and the Caribbean.
 As of 2023, global demand for patchouli oil is over 1,600 MT per year, of which over 90% is produced by Indonesia.

 Etymology

-The word derives from the Tamil patchai (பச்சை) or paccuḷi, meaning "green", and ellai (இலை), meaning "leaf".
+The word derives from the Tamil patchai (பச்சை) or paccuḷi, meaning 'green', and ellai (இலை), meaning 'leaf'.